geoserver/geoserver/doc/en/user/source/services/wcs/configuration.rst

 Limited SRS list
 ----------------

-Clients can have problems processing a GetCapabilities document listing the complete list of SRS (projections) that GeoServer supports by default.
+Some clients may have problems processing a GetCapabilities document listing the complete list of SRS (projections) that GeoServer supports by default.
+You may also find some projections are not appropriate for your data products.

+Use this setting to limit the default list of supported SRS (projections) for the service.
+This list will be used by default, individual coverages define their own list of SRS (projections).

 .. figure:: img/wcs_limited_srs_list.png